Grande amore: Sanremo Music Festival

 Il Volo performed the song for the first time during the Sanremo Music Festival on 11 February 2015.
 During the final night of the song contest, held on 14 February 2015, "Grande amore" finished in first place, receiving 39.05% of votes on the last round of the competition, beating the remaining top three entries, "Fatti avanti amore" by Nek (35.38%) and "Adesso e qui (nostalgico presente)" by Malika Ayane (25.66%).
 According to the final voting results, Il Volo won mostly thanks to the televotes (40% of the final voting results share), receiving 56.1878% of votes, while only 22.9167% of votes by the experts jury (3rd), and 32.3333% of votes by the popular jury (2nd).
 During Il Volo's performances, the Sanremo Festival Orchestra was directed by Carolina Bubbico.

 As the festival was used by Radiotelevisione italiana (RAI) to select its song and performer for the of the Eurovision Song Contest, Il Volo became the performers for the contest.
 On 19 February 2015, RAI confirmed "Grande amore" as for Eurovision.

 Eurovision Song Contest

 Il Volo performing "Grande amore" in Eurovision.

 On 23 May 2015, the grand final of the Eurovision Song Contest was held in the Wiener Stadthalle in Vienna hosted by Österreichischer Rundfunk (ORF) and broadcast live throughout the continent.
 Since Italy was part of the "Big Five", it automatically qualified for the final.
 Il Volo performed "Grande amore" as the last song in the running order.
 For the song to participate in the contest, it was necessary to shorten it to fit into three minutes.

-Al the close of voting, the song came first on televoting and third overall.
+At the close of voting, the song came first on televoting and third overall.
 It also won the Marcel Bezençon Press Award for Best Song, awarded by the accredited international press.